 If there’s anything that can compete with almonds in sharpening your memory, it is running.
 A study by Cambridge University Press reports that a healthy routine with regular exercise increases the volume of the hippocampus, a key part of the brain’s memory.
 Running can strengthen our brain muscles over time and improve our memory and thinking skills.

 Running works like meditation.
 Sweating it out helps you relax your brain muscles and feel lighter.
 You tend to feel less worked up or irritated after a good run.
 Running relaxes your body and brain at the same time.
 It gives you peace of mind and also helps you stay calm and with a fresh mind.

 When your head feels heavy or too occupied, running may not feel like the best option but it really is.
 Running can make you relieve stress, think better, feel better, and can serve as an oasis of serenity amidst all the chaos going around.
 Don’t think twice before putting your running gear on and hitting the road.
-And if you need a push, the ASICS Runkeeper app can come in handy.
-The Runkeeper app has guided workouts, goal-setting features, and more to propel the runner in you.
+If you want a push, the ASICS Runkeeper app is here to give you just that.
+The app has Guided Workouts, goal-setting features, and more to propel the runner in you.
 Get started today.